GA-map® includes

 Frequently asked questions

 The gut microbiota is the most abundant microbiota in the human body.
-We have a set of core functional bacteria that are involved in vital function such as areas of gut-barrier defense, nutrition and behavior.
+We have a set of core functional bacteria that are involved in vital functions such as gut-barrier defense, nutrition and behavior.
 These core functional bacteria are common to all healthy humans.
-However, each individuals gut microbiota composition is mostly unique.
+However, each individual's gut microbiota composition is mostly unique.

-Gut bacteria composition can be influenced by various factors such as parental microbiota, genetics, age, diet, environment and medication, while it has a multitude of functions in the.
+Gut bacteria composition can be influenced by various factors such as parental microbiota, genetics, age, diet, environment and medication.

 The GA-map® technology utilizes instruments commonly used in clinical laboratories.
 Follow our Pre Installation Guide to check if your lab is equipped with the right instruments.

-Our technology transfer team will assist you through the installation process and perform comprehensive training for your staff.
+Our technology transfer team will assist you throughout the installation process and perform comprehensive training for your staff.

 We will make sure you have everything you need to start running the GA- map® assay.
 Close follow-ups are always included in our technology transfer service.